 Parent & Baby Program

-We’re a resource you can count on, not only for emergency and ongoing material needs, but for counseling services and educational activities that offer hope, guidance and fresh alternatives to support you as you improve your life.
+We’re a resource parents can count on, not only for emergency and ongoing material needs, but for counseling services and educational activities that offer hope, guidance and fresh alternatives to support you as you improve your life.

 How It Works

 Our Parent & Baby Program offers all items and services at no cost, and you can be assured that you’ll never be turned away.
 The program operates as a rewards system called “learn to earn,” where you receive “baby bucks” for participating in private counseling sessions, support groups and parenting classes; by viewing instructional DVDs, developing goal sheets and evaluations, volunteering at the Center and other self-help activities.
-You earn the privilege of shopping in the Center’s Baby Boutique for clothing, infant and toddler furniture, car seats and other types of basic necessities, allowing you to achieve your goal of providing needed items for your child.
+Parents earn the privilege of shopping in the Center’s Baby Boutique for clothing, infant and toddler furniture, car seats and other types of basic necessities, allowing you to achieve your goal of providing needed items for your child.
 And that’s a great feeling!

 “No one ever took the time to teach me how to take care of a baby before I came to the Center.”
 P.M., client